JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

         // Code to execute if the user is not premium, for example, show ads }

-    // This is a good time to indicate to the user the result of the purchase when (result) {
+    // This is a good place to indicate to the user the result of the purchase when (result) {
         Premium.State.NOT_PREMIUM -> longToast("Purchase canceled")
         Premium.State.PENDING_TRANSACTION -> longToast("Thanks, the purchase is pending...")